 Eat out twice a month as opposed to three times a month

-Sign up for an Ebates account and get cashback on online purchases
+Sign up for an Rakuten account and get cashback on purchases

 Cancel premium cable or subscription services

 The great thing about financial health and literacy is that it is a consummate process.
 It takes time and doesn’t necessarily require you to rush through it.
 Instead, focus on developing habits that help you reduce or eliminate debt.
 Taking a long term approach to debt management will help you avoid dire financial circumstances and improve your overall financial health in the long term.